hafslundnett/hdd-style/styleguide/lib/colors.md

 ```

 ## Support colors
 Support colors are all colors which are not considered primary colors.
-These colors include greys, signaling colors, data visualization colors, and shaddows.
+These colors include greys, signaling colors, data visualization colors, and shadows.

 ### Grayscale
 The grayscale should be used in addition to the primary colors of non-printable items.
 The darkest gray is text color and should be used on all titles, paragraphs, and content.
 If text appears on a dark surface, contrast requirements must be maintained and white text must be used (#FFFFFF).